-- First, if you allow your significant other to spew condescending comments at you, they’ll continue to do so; you should put your foot down and refuse to be talked to that way.
+- First, if you allow your significant other to spew condescending comments at you, they’ll continue to do so; it’s important that you put your foot down and refuse to be talked to that way.

 - Also, if your partner starts to pry about every little thing you do, know that this is a red flag—it’s time to start asking your own questions, and if you don’t, your partner will continue to control you in this way.

 - Do you ignore angry outbursts?
 This will only encourage the abuser to regularly engage in these outbursts; you need to nip this behavior in the bud and demand a change.

 - Finally, if you believe your partner when they say you’re nothing without them, you’ll suffer; know that nobody else completes you and that you’re worthy of a kind, true love.